facebook/create-react-app/packages/react-scripts/template/README.md

 ## Debugging Tests

 There are various ways to setup a debugger for your Jest tests.
-We cover debugging in Chrome and Visual Studio Code.
+We cover debugging in Chrome and [Visual Studio Code](https://code.visualstudio.com/).

+>Note: debugging tests requires Node 8 or higher.

-### Chrome
+### Debugging Tests in Chrome

 Add the following to the `scripts` section in your project's `package.json`
 ```json